nice-digital/nice-design-system/components/nds-stacked-nav/README.md

 - Default: `null`

 An object to describe an optional link for the heading of the stacked nav component.

+##### additional props

+Any additional props are spread on to the `nav` element,useful for accessibility or data attributes.

 ###### link.elementType